mrled/jupyter-mortgage/readme.markdown

 - UI to show details on "house hack" type properties
 - UI for tracking projected rent

-Some really nice stuff might be:
+Some really nice stuff for later on might be:

 - Automatically retrieve historical data about rents/sale prices in the area (from where?)
 - Figure out a way to show ranges, e.g. if your mortgage broker gives you options varying in down payment size and
 - Maybe something like this could help? https://www.housecanary.com/product-analytics-api#pricing-calculator